Industrial Revolution in the United States: Labor and finance

 To aid the expansion of industry, Congress chartered the Bank of the United States in 1791, giving loans to help merchants and entrepreneurs secure needed capital.
 However, Jeffersonians saw this bank as an unconstitutional expansion of federal power, so when its charter expired in 1811, the Jeffersonian-dominated Congress did not renew it.
 State legislatures were persuaded to charter their own banks to continue helping merchants, artisans, and farmers who needed loans, and, by 1816, there were 246 state-chartered banks.
 With these banks, states were able to support internal transportation improvements, such as the Erie Canal, which stimulated economic development.

+Impact of tariffs in the industrialization of the United States

+According to economic historian Douglas Irwin, a common myth about U.S. trade policy is that low tariffs harmed American manufacturers in the early 19th century and then that high tariffs made the United States into a great industrial power in the late 19th century.
+As its share of global manufacturing powered from 23% in 1870 to 36% in 1913, the admittedly high tariffs of the time came with a cost, estimated at around 0.5% of GDP in the mid-1870s.
+In some industries, they might have sped up development by a few years.
+However, U.S. economic growth during its protectionist era was driven more by its abundant resources and openness to people and ideas.